-The DEA has never accused Stephen of a crime and has sat on his life savings for months, ignoring the legal deadlines that require them to return the money.
+The DEA has never accused Stephen of a crime and sat on his life savings for months, ignoring the legal deadlines that require them to return the money.

-Until recently, Stephen lived near his ex-wife and two daughters in a small California town outside Reno, Nevada.
+Until shortly before the seizure, Stephen lived near his ex-wife and two daughters in a small California town outside Reno, Nevada.
 At the beginning of the pandemic, he was laid off from his job at a local hospital and moved into his parents’ home in Lubbock, Texas.
 Stephen returned to California for a weekend each month to spend time with them, sometimes taking his life savings in cash with him.
 It was on one of these trips in February 2021 that Stephen’s life was turned upside down.

 On his drive from Texas to California, a Nevada Highway Patrol officer engineered a reason to pull him over, saying that he passed too closely to a tanker truck.
 The officer who pulled Stephen over complimented his driving but nevertheless prolonged the stop and asked a series of questions about Stephen’s life and travels.
 Stephen told the officer that his life savings was in the trunk.
 Another group of officers arrived, and Stephen gave them permission to search his car.
 They found a backpack with Stephen’s money, just where he said it would be, along with receipts showing all his bank withdrawals.
 After a debate amongst the officers, which was recorded on body camera footage, they decided to seize his life savings.